ADSA-UIUC/python-series-advanced/README.md

 # ADSA Fall 2017: Advanced Python Workshop
 Advanced Python class using the Jupyter/IPython notebook for the Association of Data Science and Analytics at UIUC.

-## Please Sign in Using the following link:
+## Please sign in using the following link:
 https://goo.gl/forms/2XFENYD7Gb7iovoo1

 ## Terminal Tutorial